I have a Zivver account

 Using text tags

-There are 3 main steps for sending a document using text tags:
+There are three main steps for sending a document using text tags:

 - Add text tags to a document

-- Upload a document and add recipients to the Zivver message
+- Upload the document and add recipients to the Zivver message

-- Prepare a document and make sure all fields are placed properly
+- Prepare the document and make sure all fields are placed properly

 1. Add text tag to document

-Add a text tag to a document before uploading via Secure eSignatures.
+Add a text tag to a document before uploading it via Secure eSignatures.

 2. Upload document, add recipients, define the signers

-Similarly to a regular flow, the document with text tags should be uploaded through Secure eSignature side pane.
+Similar to a regular flow, the document with text tags should be uploaded through the Secure eSignature side pane.

-Recipient(s) should be added to the Zivver message prior to clicking Prepare document.
+Recipient(s) should be added to the Zivver message before clicking Prepare document.

-Signers should be specified prior to preparing document, this ensures the fields are assigned to the correct recipient.
+Signers should be specified before preparing the document.
+This ensures the fields are assigned to the correct recipient.

 Example

-In this example there are 3 participants, the sender and 2 recipients, it is specified that only one recipient is required to sign the document.The text tag will pick up the sender and the recipient emails and place them in the document accordingly.
+In this example there are three participants: the sender and two recipients.
+It is specified that only one recipient is required to sign the document.The text tag will pick up the sender and recipient email addresses and place them in the document accordingly.

 Zivver Office Plugin view